 If anyone does not take care of his own relatives, especially his immediate family, he has denied the faith and is worse than an unbeliever.
 (1 Timothy 5:8)

 I will never forget the first time I ever saw two drunk homeless men standing toe to toe and senselessly pummeling each other while the blood flowed down their bleeding faces and dripped on their unwashed clothes.
-A powerful testimony to the dangerously destructive results of abusing alcohol..
+It was a powerful warning of the dangerously destructive results of abusing alcohol..

 It might be better to conclude that even though the Bible doesn’t prohibit drinking, common sense and health considerations should.
 At least limit drinking much more than is socially common.